Best Chateaux in the Loire Valley

 4) Chateau Chenonceau

-And now, we have my favorite castle in the entire Loire Valley: Chateau Chenonceau.
+And now, we have my favorite castle in the entire Loire region: Chatea Chenonceau.
 Located directly over the Cher River, with its iconic & easily recognizable arches, Chenonceau is straight out of a fairy-tale.
-You walk up through a tree-lined avenue, only to be greeted by multiple gardens & a fortress set imposingly at the castle’s entrance.
-The gardens surrounding the castle are stunning, & are the best I found (aside from Chateau Villandry’s).
-Chenonceau, both inside the castle & throughout its grounds, radiates charm & elegance.
-And inside the castle lies its famously long, gallery room ~ with iconic black-and-white checkered floors.
+You walk up through a tree-lined avenue, then are greeted by gardens on the left & right, & a fortress set right at the castle’s entrance.
+The gardens surrounding the castle are stunning, & the best I found aside from Chateau Villandry’s.
+Both inside the castle & throughout its grounds, Chenonceau radiates charm & elegance.
+And inside the castle lies its famous long, gallery room ~ with iconic black-and-white checkered floors.
 It’s the room that was built over the river, so you have splendid views from its many windows.

-I also found Chenonceau fascinating due to its connection with so many powerful women from French history, such as Catherine de Medici & Diane de Poitiers (Henry II’s mistress).
-They both, in particular, had a huge influence on the castle’s construction, using their powerful personalities to create their fantastic (& expensive) visions.
-This chateau had the most “feminine” influence of all chateaux I visited ~ which I find is a good thing.
-Chenonceau is a MUST-visit!!
+I also found Chenonceau fascinating due to its connection with so many powerful women, such as Catherine de Medici & Diane de Poitiers (Henry II’s mistress).
+They both had a huge influence on the castle’s construction, using their strong personalities to create their fantastic & expensive visions.
+This chateaux certainly had the most “feminine” influence of all those I visited.
+Trust me: Chenonceau is a MUST-visit!!

-Distinguishing Feature: Its iconic arches, plus its long gallery room that literally forms the “bridge” over the river.
+Distinguishing Feature: Its iconic arches & long gallery room that literally forms the “bridge” over the river.
 Gardens here are GORGEOUS, & extremely colorful!!

 Budget at least two hours for visiting Chenonceau.